adobe/spectrum-web-components/projects/documentation/content/migrate-to-spectrum2.md

 In Spectrum 2, sp-theme's system variables are updated to support new design tokens, which optimize for different scales and themes.
 To complete the migration, update the system variable in sp-theme to reference Spectrum 2, adjust import paths, and ensure all components are using version 1.0.0.

-### Ensure all components are updated to 1.0.0:

-Before proceeding with other changes, make sure all components are updated to version `1.0.0` to avoid compatibility issues with Spectrum 2.

 ### Update `system` variable in `sp-theme`:

 Change the `system` variable in `sp-theme` to `spectrum-two` to apply the new theme and scale tokens.